Yvonne-ul6u45p/HM/Readme.md

 #### Check if install successfully ?

-    cd ..         # jump out of build/ cd bin/
+    cd ../bin/                # jump into bin/
     ./TAppEncoderStaticd      # There should be some config message

-    cd ..         # jump out of bin/ ./TAppEncoderStaticd        # It should show NO SUCH COMMAND ERROR !!!
+                                # jump out of bin/
+    ../TAppEncoderStaticd       # It should show NO SUCH COMMAND ERROR !!!
+                                # bash: ../TAppEncoderStaticd: No such file or directory

 #### Add system environment

-    cd ~    # go to home
+    echo 'export PATH=/home/pc-cluster{num}/HM16.22/HM/bin:$PATH' >> ~/.bashrc

-    vim .bashrc
+    vim ~/.bashrc
     # add this code at the last line of this file
-    export PATH={YOUR_PATH_TO_HM16.22}/HM16.22/HM/bin:$PATH
+    export PATH=/home/pc-cluster{num}/HM16.22/HM/bin:$PATH

-        # For example    export PATH=/home/pc-cluster9/HM16.22/HM/bin:$PATH
+#### Check
     # Refresh your system environment
     bash

-    # GO back to HM16.22/HM/ again
+    cd ~/HM16.22/HM/            # GO back to ~/HM16.22/HM/ again
     TAppEncoderStaticd          # TYPE This command and config message should be seen